Hannerfeldt/minescuffed/README.md

 **Clusters** is an array of objects.
 You can think of a cluster as a *patch* or a *sub-biome* inside your biome.

->E.g you might wanna create a forest biome but you want a variety in the environment, like the chance of a lake appering or an open space without trees.
+>E.g you might wanna create a forest biome but you want variety in the environment, like the chance of a lake appering or an open space without trees.
 Then you would add these *varieties* as an object inside clusters.

 **Order is important, where index 1 overwrites index 0.**